webOS-TV-app-samples/BLEGATT/README.md

 # BLE GATT

-The BLE GATT Luan API allows you to use webOS TV's BLE GATT client function.<br/>
+The BLE GATT Luan API allows you to use webOS TV's BLE GATT client function. <br/>
 This project is a sample app that uses BLE GATT Luna API.

 <br/>

 ## Description

-You can find out how to call the luna service API in this project and can check scan, connect, read/write/notify characteristic operation <br/>
+You can find out how to call the luna service API in this project and can check scan, connect, read/write/notify characteristic operation. <br/>
 This project visualized the BLE scan, connect read/write/notify characteristic operation from BLE GATT service in this following:

-- Show BLE scan results and request to connect target device <br/><br/>
+- Show BLE scan results and request to connect target device. <br/><br/>
   <img src="./webos-meta/blegatt_sample_app_1.png" alt="blegatt_sample_app_1" width="900px" /><br/><br/>
 - You can check the supported services, characteristics, and descriptors of the connected GATT server device. <br/><br/>
   <img src="./webos-meta/blegatt_sample_app_2.png" alt="blegatt_sample_app_2" width="900px" /><br/><br/>